FroehlichMarcel/dp/README.md

 Ontology Design Patterns

-Elegant solution for n-ary relations and related design problems making use of advanced OWL 2 features.
+Elegant solution from Rinke Hoekstra for n-ary relations and related design problems making use of advanced OWL 2 features.

 See
 http://ontologydesignpatterns.org/wiki/Submissions:Social_Reality_%28OWL_2%29